 Celebrating the moments!

-The right ingredients for a celebratory moment comes in many forms.
+The right ingredients for a celebratory moment come in many forms.
 You do this, you will find your own.
 I normally gravitate to nature, people, and circumstances.
 Nature is an easy one, simply because it is one-sided and nature is everywhere.
 Try a celebrating moment next time you see something that catches your eye in nature.
 Breathe it in, embrace it with your heart and thoughts, and appreciate.
-The moment you do this, feel good hormones shoot throughout your body . . . mission accomplished.
+The moment you do this, feel-good hormones shoot throughout your body . . . mission accomplished.
 If you are not used to checking out nature . . . try it.
-Finding appreciation in nature, has become one of the more fulfilling practices I have found.
+Finding appreciation in nature has become one of the more fulfilling practices I have found.

-While celebratory moments in nature are pretty straight forward, whether you notice a tree or not, has no great impact on the tree; moments lost with people makes a difference.
-Looking at the same scenario with the child in a celebratory moment, is quite different.
+While celebratory moments in nature are pretty straightforward, whether you notice a tree or not, has no great impact on the tree; moments lost with people make a difference.
+Looking at the same scenario with the child in a celebratory moment is quite different.
 Maybe the parent kneels down to eye level.
 “My rock,” is now met with interest, appreciation.
 The parent takes the rock and caresses it, the child beams with recognition.
-Feel good hormones racing for both parent and child . . . mission accomplished.
+Feel-good hormones racing for both parent and child . . . mission accomplished.

 My family had birthday weeks.
 We called them B-day W’s!
 There just wanted enough time in those 24 hours for us to get it all done!
 And it didn’t mean presents every day.
 It was small stuff like special food, sitting in the front seat (kids, right?!), and it really gave us an opportunity to treat the person well.
 To let them know that they matter . . .